cesarguerrero1/restaurant-api/README.md

 There is a CI pipeline in place that was created using Github Actions in order to test the application outside of a local development environment.

+NOTE: All diagrams were made using the Mermaid Diagram Tool (https://mermaid.js.org/)

 # System Design
 ![](./readme-assets/system-design.png)